SWAN-community/swan-go/README.md

 u := connection.NewUpdate(request, returnUrl)

 // Set the raw SWAN data from the form associated with the request.
 Pass the
-// OWID creator to each of the methods that generates an OWID.
-Check the err
+// OWID signer to each of the methods that generates the OWID signed data
+// structure.
-// indicator incase there was a problem generating the OWID from the input data
+// Check the err indicator incase there was a problem generating the OWID from
-// if if the input data did not pass validation. err = u.SetPref(creator, r.Form.Get("pref") == "on")
+// the input data or if the input data did not pass validation. if err != nil { return err }
+u.Pref = NewPreferences(signer, r.Form.Get("pref") == "on")
 if err != nil { return err }
-err = u.SetEmail(creator, r.Form.Get("email"))
+u.Email, err = NewEmail(signer, r.Form.Get("email"))
 if err != nil { return err }
-err = u.SetSalt(creator, r.Form.Get("salt"))
+u.Salt, err = NewSaltFromString(signer, r.Form.Get("salt"))
 if err != nil { return err }
-err = u.SetSWID(creator, r.Form.Get("swid"))
+u.RID, err = IdentifierFromBase64(r.Form.Get("rid"))
 if err != nil { return err }

 // Get the storage operation URL to redirect the web browser to.